Intermesh/groupoffice-docs/install/config.rst

    caldav_max_months_old         int     Used by CalDAV to set the period for the synchronization of calendars. checker_interval              int     Number of seconds between automatic checks (e.g. email).
 Default is 120. cmd_zip / cmd_unzip           string  default commands for the zip and unzip programs respectively.
-Please do not change unless both utils are in a custom install location.
+Please do not change unless both utils are in a custom install location. mailing_messages_per_minute   int     limits the number of messages sent through SMTP in the newsletters module limit_usersearch              bool    vestigial - sets a limit of users to be returned to non-admin users
    ============================  ======  ===========